Fede2782/oneCompleter-Legacy/README.md

 - ✅ AR Emoji Features
 - ✅ Camera fun mode
 - ✅ Styles feature in Photo Editor
+- ✅ Two-lines bootanimation (used in 2021 and older devices)

 ## To be added (I'm working on it):
 - ❌️ Photo remaster (full version)